coatyio/coaty-js/docs/man/communication-protocol.md

 The optional `parentObjectId` property refers to the UUID of the parent object.
 It is used to model parent-child relationships of objects.
 For example, Annotation objects can be modelled as children of target objects they are attached to.

-The optional `assigneeUserId` property specifies the UUID of the user object that this object has been assigned to currently.

 The optional `locationId` property refers to the UUID of the Location object that this object has been associated with.